Iran asks US to unfreeze $10 billion as sign of goodwill | DW | 03.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Iranian foreign minister has set the release of billions in Iranian assets as a requirement for nuclear deal talks.
-The new hardline government has said it wants tangible results.
+The new hard-line government has said it wants tangible results in talks with the US.

 Iran's Foreign Minister Hossein Amirabdollahian said during a TV interview on Sunday that he had asked the US to release Iranian assets in foreign banks as a means of proving how serious it is about returning to the 2015 nuclear deal.